Why a Quality Manual Matters in the QMSR Transition

 U.S. Manufacturers Adopting ISO 13485 Will Need a Quality Manual

-While QMSR does not mandate a Quality Manual, ISO 13485 compliance does—meaning manufacturers aligning with QMSR will likely need to create one.
-Many U.S. medical device manufacturers previously operating under QSR did not have a Quality Manual and will need to develop one for ISO 13485 alignment.
+While QSR does not mandate a Quality Manual, the QMSR ISO 13485 compliance does.
+This means manufacturers aligning with QMSR who do not have a quality manual will need to create one.
+Many U.S. medical device manufacturers previously operating under QSR did not have a Quality Manual and will need to develop one for QMSR/ISO 13485 alignment.

 It will Help with Global Market Access